Learn about loneliness

 From loneliness to social connection: charting a path to healthier societies

-You can find TedX talks by both Holt-Lunstad and Cacioppo
+You can find TedX talks online from Holt-Lunstad and Cacioppo.

-Dr. Holt-Lunstad continues to lead the charge on understanding loneliness and how it affects us, and I'd recommend any interested parties to explore her website.
+Dr. Holt-Lunstad continues to lead the charge on understanding loneliness and how it affects us.
+Visit her website to learn more about her amazing body of work.

-Prof. Cacioppo has now sadly passed, but leaves the legacy of a book (co-authored with William Patrick) entitled Loneliness.
+Sadly, Prof. Cacioppo has passed, but leaves the legacy of a book (co-authored with William Patrick) entitled Loneliness.

-Here are a few other books that I've found fascinating:
+Here are a few other books that I've found interesting:

 Belonging by Owen Eastwood